How to Not Die in The Outback: 10 Tips From An Aussie Survival Expert

 We’re instantly tasked with lighting a cotton pad with a flint.
 My wrist moves fast striking my flint, yet I can’t get a spark.
 Everyone has lit their fire already and now they’ve moved on to offering me advice.
 My embarrassment grows.
 One of the other two instructors eventually helps me set the cotton ablaze.
 I guess this is why we’ll be learning four different ways to start a fire in the wild.

 With a mischievous grin, Bob gives me a chance to redeem myself, and I’m tasked with lighting the group’s campfire that evening and keeping it alive for the rest of the night.
 My palms sweat as I brace myself for yet more embarrassment.
-How will I handle hiking the Te Araroa—a 3000km trek through the New Zealand wilderness—if I can’t even light a fire?
+How will I handle hiking the Te Araroa—a 1800 mile trek through the New Zealand wilderness—if I can’t even light a fire?
 But the fire takes, the group settles into the warmth and by the end of the night my confidence grows.

-My confidence continued to grow over the weekend and after two and a half amazing days, I’d gained more than navigation, fire-starting and snake awareness skills—I felt more connected with the land and the ancient civilisations that lived on it sustainably for more than 60,000 years.
-As I braided string I’d made out of Umbrella Grass, and nibbled nuts and seeds foraged from the scrub, I realised how two dimensional my view of the Australian bush had once been.
+My confidence continued to grow over the weekend and after two and a half amazing days, I’d gained more than navigation, fire-starting and snake awareness skills—I felt more connected with the land and the ancient civilizations that lived on it sustainably for more than 60,000 years.
+As I braided string I’d made out of Umbrella Grass, and nibbled nuts and seeds foraged from the scrub, I realized how two dimensional my view of the Australian bush had once been.

 ‘A little taste of home,’ Bob says as he begins to explain why a cup of tea (or coffee) is more than just a tasty beverage.